Weilei424/secret-engine/docs/architecture.md

 - `GET /api/v1/kv/:mount`
   - Lists secrets for a mount, optionally filtered by `prefix`.
 - `GET /api/v1/kv/:mount/*path`
-  - Reads a single secret.
+  - Reads the current secret version by default, or a specific version when `?version=<n>` is supplied.
 - `POST /api/v1/kv/:mount/*path`
-  - Writes or updates a single secret.
+  - Writes a new current version for a single secret.
 - `DELETE /api/v1/kv/:mount/*path`
-  - Deletes a single secret.
+  - Soft-deletes the current secret version.

 The current path convention treats the final path segment as the key and the preceding segments as the logical path.
 Example: